sdc-china/IDA-doc/_posts/2018-01-15-tutorial-create-a-test-project-and-generate-test-cases.md

 ### Step 2: Generate test cases

-  In this step, you generate test cases based on new created test project.
+  In this step, you'll generate test cases based on new created test project.
 You can create cases based on the  **Artifact** Type.

 #### Procedure

-To generate a process test case and a user interface test case:
+To generate a process test case and an user interface test case:

  1. In the left-side menu bar, click **+** button on the right of project name.